-For symbolically adressed PLCs, you have to use the same name in zenon and in the PLC.
+For symbolically addressed PLCs, the same name must be given in zenon and in the PLC.

-XML IMPORT / EXPORT:
+XML EXPORT/IMPORT:

 Information like data types, structures, inherited properties etc. is also included when importing or exporting.
 This means that, once defined, you can comfortably export structure data types and structure variables and import them in other projects to reuse them or adapt them as needed.